FD vs RD – Understand The Difference Between FD and RD

 Tax implications and exemptions

-FD vs RD: Choosing the Right Option
+FD vs RD : Choosing the Right Option

 Fixed Deposits (FD) and Recurring Deposits (RD) are popular investment options that offer a fixed rate of return over a specific period.
 Understanding the differences between FD and RD is crucial for making an informed investment decision.
 Let’s delve into the details:

-A. Assessing personal financial goals and requirements
+Assessing personal financial goals and requirements

 - FD: FDs are suitable for individuals with a lump sum of money that they don’t require immediate access to.
 It is ideal for long-term financial goals, such as retirement planning or purchasing a property.